Performance-Based Earned Value

 EIA-748 EVMS STANDARD STATUS

-The current standard is EIA-748D, published in January 2019.
-The NDIA Integrated Program Management Div. submitted a draft revision, EIA-748E, for balloting and approval by SAE International, the voluntary consensus body.
-Paul Solomon submitted a procedural complaint to the SAE Systems Management Council (SMC), alleging that EIA-748E is a business standard, not an engineering standard, and that it is not within the scope of the SAE G-27 Systems Engineering Committee's charter, per the rules of the SMC.
+The current standard is the ANSI EIA Standard 748D, published in January 2019.
+The NDIA Integrated Program Management Division submitted a draft revision, EIA-748E, for balloting and approval by SAE International, the voluntary consensus body.
+Paul Solomon raised a procedural complaint to the SAE Systems Management Council (SMC), arguing that EIA-748E constitutes a business standard rather than an engineering standard, and that it falls outside the purview of the SAE G-27 Systems Engineering Committee's charter, according to the SMC rules.

-Shortcomings of EIA-748 EVMS Standard, which make it "not fit for use," are in the white paper, "Outcome-Based Metrics Plus SE" = Integrated Program Management and in the section below.
-Engineering best practices are in the white paper Integrating the Embedded Software Path, Model-Based Systems Engineering, MOSA, and Digital Engineering (DE) with Program Management.
+Shortcomings of the EIA 748 guidelines, which render it 'not fit for use,' are detailed in the white paper, 'Outcome-Based Metrics Plus SE' = Integrated Program Management and in the following section.
+Engineering best practices are also discussed in the white paper that focuses on integrating the Embedded Software Path, Model-Based Systems Engineering, MOSA, and Digital Engineering (DE) with Program Management, aligning with the EIA 748 guidelines.

 White Papers